stackTom/FSEarthTiles/README.md

 Also, credit to Harry Otter for the Default Scenproc Scripts!

 Also, check out my Ortho4XP for FSX/P3D port to create sceneries for FSX and P3D as well: https://github.com/stackTom/Ortho4XP_FSX_P3D

+# Wishlist (TODOs)
+* Add more providers
+  * Need to increase provider limit number
+  * Either add them directly to the default ini, or add direct support for reading Ortho4XP .lay files
+  * Add ability to edit water masks width (port over blurring algorithms from Ortho4XP that Oscar Pilote came up with)